bluffingo/OpenSB/README.md

 I wouldn't recommend using this code unless if you ***really*** know what you're doing.

-1. Get an Apache server with PHP and MariaDB up and running, including Composer and the PHP GD library extension.
-NGINX/FreeNGINX should work, but we use Apache with squareBracket.
+1. Get an Apache or NGINX server with PHP and MariaDB up and running, including Composer and the PHP GD library extension.
+NGINX/FreeNGINX will work, but we use Apache with squareBracket.
 1. Setup a virtual host.
 Look below the steps for an example.
 1. Run `composer update` from the terminal.
 1. Copy `config.sample.php`, rename it to `config.php` and fill in your database credentials.